 Still Waiting on Your Tax Refund?
 Here’s What You Can Do About It

-Chances are you’ve gotten a coronavirus stimulus check by now, but you may still be waiting on that other chunk of change the IRS owes you: your tax refund.
+Chances are you got your third stimulus check months ago, but you may still be waiting on that other chunk of change the IRS owes you: your tax refund.

 Why You Haven’t Received Your Tax Refund

-Be prepared for an especially long wait if you made an error that requires an amended return.
-The IRS will notify you by mail in that case, and you’ll have to send in Form 1040X.
+If you made an error that requires an amended return, your tax season will be even more prolonged.
+The IRS will notify you of the error by mail, and you’ll have to send in Form 1040X.
 There’s only one way to do this: by mail.
-So yeah, your amended return will be added to the 5 million-plus stack of unopened returns.
+Then, your amended return will be added to the 18.2 million unprocessed returns.

 What to Do if You’re Still Waiting